ethberlinzwei/Bounties/.github/ISSUE_TEMPLATE/bounty-template.md

 ## Resources

-In this case, link to your file in the [knowledge base resources directory](https://github.com/ethberlinzwei/KnowledgeBase/resources).
+In any case, link to your documentation or other relevant resources

 ## Judging Criteria